Maciej-GBS/gns3docker/README.md

 ## Requirements
 - docker
-- TightVNC / TigerVNC / RealVNC / Any other VNC client
+- TightVNC / TigerVNC / Remmina / RealVNC / Any other VNC client

 ## How To Run
 `$ docker run --rm gns-vnc`